BrankoVukmirovic/Ally-Py-docs/architectural-overview/software.rst

 The following image shows a distributed layout composed of two web servers:

 * a gateway server that authorizes requests based on information provided by the gateway core plugin.
-* a REST server the returns the models.
+* a REST server that returns the data models.

 .. image:: images/application-with-gateway.jpg